huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] James Harden
 - [ ] Kobe Bryant

-#### If you’re holding Choker Holes, Cymbals, or Matrimony, what do you have in your hand?
+#### If you're holding Choker Holes, Cymbals, or Matrimony, what do you have in your hand?

 - [x] Doughnuts
 - [ ] Fabric